hhu-bsinfo/observatory/java/README.md

 ## Build instructions

+Observatory has dependencies in the GitHub Package Registry.
+Use a file called `gradle.properties` to set `gpr.user` to your GitHub username and `gpr.token` to a Personal Access Token with `read:packages` enabled.
+See the [GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry) for more information on the GitHub Package Registry.

 Each Observatory binding can be build into a standalone application.
 The bindings are located in the subdirectory `bindings`.
 To build a binding you can run the following command from the project's root directory:

 ```